Elder George K. H. Baxter

 Anxious to put distance between himself and Enfield, George set his sights on the Shaker community at Union Village, Ohio where he once again talked his way in.

 George Kennard Hooper Baxter died on December 11, 1924 at Lake Pleasant (a prominent American Spiritualist campground) in Montague, Massachusetts.
-He is buried in Lakeside Cemetery in Wakefield, Massachusetts in an unmarked grave near the Baxter family lot.
+His obituary was published in the Boston Herald on December 13, 1924, p.
+22. He is buried in Lakeside Cemetery in Wakefield, Massachusetts in an unmarked grave near the Baxter family lot.

 Original author: Mary Ann Haagen